aadrijupadya/CricCatapult/README.md

 # CricCatapult

-#### A novel cricket data package with a focus on data visualization, easily accessible data, and data analysis
+#### A novel cricket data package with a focus on data visualization, easily accessible data, and data analysis, accepted to present at CMSAC (Carnegie Mellon Sports Analytics Conference) 2022

 Packaging: https://pypi.org/project/criccatapult/